-Personal counseling staff are obligated to strictly follow federal and state laws concerning confidentiality.
+Personal counseling staff is obligated to strictly follow federal and state laws concerning confidentiality.
 In cases where staff have reasonable cause to believe that a student or someone else is in imminent physical danger and/or their health is severely compromised, or the information involves concerns about a minor who is being abused, information regarding or concerning a client receiving services with a Morningside Personal Counselor may be shared with appropriate University officials and emergency personnel without the client's consent.
 This includes parents of students who are over 18 years of age, as well as University faculty and staff.
 Confidentiality waivers are available from Personal Counseling and Student Health staff so that necessary information can be shared regarding the client's specific case, but only with those identified at the client's discretion.
-For more information about confidentiality and counseling services, please consult with the Personal Counselor and/or Dean of Students.
+For more information about confidentiality and counseling services, please consult with the Personal Counselor, Director of Residence Life, or the Director of Safety and Security.